kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l1r.md

 #### End Of Day

-I log out from my work station at exactly 11am.
+I log out of my work station at precisely 11am.

 I use the restroom.

-I say goodbye to my teamleader and workmates.
+I say goodbye to my team leader and workmates.

 I leave the building and commute home.

-Every now and then, I take a short detour to a deli or the mall to buy ingredients for my meals.
+Every now and then, I take a short detour.

+I go to a deli or the mall to buy ingredients for my meals.

 I get home at around 2pm.